 |Zenwalk 7.0 Live|

-Just like VectorLinux, which I recently wrote about here, the system resembles the project's main Xfce edition closely, although Vector Live replicates their respective Xfce edition even more faithfully, up to the wallpaper background.
-Perhaps I should write a comparison, but reading these two articles will give a good idea.
+Just like VectorLinux, the system resembles the project's main Xfce edition closely, although Vector Live replicates their respective Xfce edition even more faithfully, up to the wallpaper background.

 In addition to the above applications the Live CD also has three utilities of its own.
 These are LiloFix, which allows you to fix a corrupted Lilo boot loader, the ZenInstaller, which allows you to install from the live environment, and LiveClone to create a custom live ISO from your currently running system.